 The truth is, if you do a good enough job of making your customers happy, they really shouldn't need too much encouragement to leave you online feedback.

 Reviews.io strongly discourages offering rewards in exchange for reviews.
 They can backfire in many ways by becoming something customers expect and some would even say they skew feedback and make it less honest.

 Focus on doing a great job and requesting feedback in a personable and professional way, and those online reviews will come streaming in.

 2. Don't even consider buying reviews

 You don't need us to tell you that buying reviews is not a good idea.
 The thing is, customer feedback is meant to be reliable and trustworthy, and that means it needs to be genuine.

 Purchased reviews can get companies in quite a lot of trouble, and although they say 'all press is good press' when it comes to getting caught out for having fake reviews, your reputation can be seriously damaged.

 Reviews don't have to be written by a bot in order to be fake.

 Asking your staff to review you, leaving yourself reviews or asking your Facebook friends to 'leave you a cheeky 5*s' are all no-nos if you want long-term success online.
 Restaurants are particular culprits of this, but businesses in other industries have done their fair share of review manipulation too.

 Customers are not stupid and as online reviews become increasingly popular, it's getting more difficult to cheat the system.
-So, don't bother.
+Fake reviews are easy to spot, and can seriously backfire.
 Play by the rules, be proactive and those genuine reviews will come in no time.